- Responsible Down Standard 3.0 (PDF)

 We want to help you communicate about your use of the Responsible Down Standard.
 Check out the resources below for the information you’re looking for:

-- RDS Info Sheet (PDF) – talking points for the use of down and feathers in your products and what is covered by the RDS.
+- Quick Guide to the RDS (PDF) – talking points for the use of down and feathers in your products and what is covered by the RDS.

 For more information that can easily be shared with your customers, refer to http://responsibledown.org.